 The Tattoo is a marching band show which takes place on Friday night at the base of the Planai.
-Sometimes, WYWOP has put on a show, which has ranged from simply walking in and out, to actually trying to do a show.
+Sometimes, WYWOP has put on a show, which has ranged from sitting and playing, to standing and playing, to simply walking in and out, to actually doing a show.
 The Bavarian and Austrain bands put on some awesome shows, so be sure to try to watch while waiting for WYWOP to go on.
 If nothing else, the First Taiwanese Girl's School is a frequent participant, and they put on one heck of a show!
 It also always seems to rain at the Tattoo for some reason, so be sure to have an umbrella.
-If WYWOP is not performing, best seats are often on the balconies on the side of Tenne Stadl, where you can also acquire refreshment\.
+If WYWOP is not performing, best seats are often on the balconies on the side of Tenne Stadl, where you can also acquire refreshment.